codeinuit/FanPI/README.md

 ```
 It work !
 Stop it with `CTRL+C`

 To start this program in background automatically (you should do it.
-Really), type `crontab -e` and add on last line `@reboot sudo python /python/FanPi/fanpi.py`. `CTRL+X` and `ENTER` to save.
+Really), type `crontab -e` and add on last line `@reboot sudo python /home/pi/python/FanPi/fanpi.py`. `CTRL+X` and `O` to save.

 ##Configuration
-If you want to configure the temperature of cooling, you have just to change two line in `/python/fanpi.py`, line 28 and 31.
+If you want to configure the temperature of cooling, you have just to change two line in `/home/pi/fanpi.py`, line 28 and 31.

 line 28 : `if get_cpu_temperature() > 38.0:` <br />
 line 31 : `while get_cpu_temperature() > 32.0:`